 As teachers we have busy work schedules, but more importantly, we have schedules that are not very flexible, usually tied to a strict teaching timetable.
 That makes it more complicated to attend face-to-face professional development such as a workshop or conference.
-Online learning has therefore become for many teachers a useful additional layer to their professional development activities, something we want to support and promote at the Teacher Academy.
+Online learning has therefore become a useful additional layer to many teachers' professional development activities, something we want to support and promote on Teacher Academy.

 The following five strategies will be addressed on the course: